Columbia Basin Care: Nursing Home OverviewSkip to content

 Hospitalizations

-This metric is a measure of the number of hospitalizations per 1,000 days of patient care.
-Staying out of the hospital is important to maintaining the physical well-being of residents.
+This datapoint measures the number of hospitalizations per 1,000 days of patient care.
+Minimizing hospitalizations is critical to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations